In This Article

 How Do You Remove a Henna Tattoo?

 Ready to remove your henna?
 Exfoliate with a pumice or loofah and a body exfoliator like Yes To's Coconut Polishing Body Scrub ($8).
-Or, mix a cup of olive oil with a few tablespoons of sea salt and apply the blend to the henna—this can lift the dye from the skin.
+Or, mix a cup of olive oil with a few tablespoons of sea salt and apply the blend to the henna—this can help lift the dye from the skin.

 How Much Does It Cost?